Elanor Huntington

-Elanor H. Huntington is an Australian computer scientist who is executive director of Digital, National Facilities & Collections at the Commonwealth Scientific and Industrial Research Organisation and a professor of Quantum Cybernetics at the Australian National University.
+Elanor H. Huntington is an Australian scientist and engineer who is Deputy Chief Executive at the Commonwealth Scientific and Industrial Research Organisation and a professor of Quantum Cybernetics at the Australian National University.
 She led a research program in the Australian Research Council Centre of Excellence for Quantum Computation and Communication Technology.

 Early life and education

 Huntington studied physics at the Australian National University and graduated in 1996 with a University Medal.
 She decided that she enjoyed using science to help others, and switched to engineering.
 She earned her PhD in 1999 working in experimental quantum optics.
 Huntington joined the Australian Defence Science and Technology Organisation after graduating, where she worked for 18 months before joining the University of New South Wales Canberra at the Australian Defence Force Academy.